Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 Cons of getting a dog or cat

 If you look on the con side, owning a pet can cost a lot of money.
-According to the Pet Ownership Survey 2016, the average dog costs $1,475 and a cat can take about $1,029 from your wallet on average each year.
-However, the latest 2021 statistics show that people now spend on average $3,200 a year on pet dogs and $2,100 a year on cats.
+According to the Pet Ownership Survey 2016, the average dog cost $1,475 and a cat cost about $1,029 on average each year.
+However, the statistics from an Animal Medicines Report show that people now spend on average $3,200 a year on pet dogs and $2,100 a year on cats.
 That adds up!
 Below you’ll see what all the money breaks down into and how much you could end up spending over their lifetime.

 How much is spent on pets each year?